Byssus: Mechanics

-Applications of biomimetic byssus adhesive include biomedical adhesives, therapeutic applications, and anti-fouling coatings.

 Historical uses

 "Byssus" often refers to the long, fine, silky threads secreted by the large Mediterranean pen shell, Pinna nobilis.
 The byssus threads from this Pinna species can be up to 6 cm in length and have historically been made into cloth.
 Byssus cloth is a rare fabric, also known as sea silk, that is made using the byssus of pen shells as the fiber source.
 The byssus of Atrina pectinata, a shell of the same family, has been used in Sardinia as a substitute for critically endangered Pinna nobilis, to weave sea silk.

 Byssus was used by Carl Linnaeus as a genus of plants (some later known to be cyanobacteria).
 It has little relevance in current taxonomy, as most specimens are either lost or not identified.
 The ones that are identified have been either synonymized (B. jolithus, B. aurea) or turned into nomen rejiciendum (B. cryptarum).

+Engineering uses

+The attachment dynamics of the plaque have been studied by engineers.
+Applications of biomimetic byssus adhesive include biomedical adhesives, therapeutic applications, and anti-fouling coatings.